It was November 2008 and I was a graduate futures trader for a trading house in the UK. I’d been trading full time for only a couple of months.

 Quickly, I switched on my screens and sure enough I had a live long position on the FTSE 100 future.

-Sometime during the night the stop order had been filled leaving me with an open long trade.
+Sometime during the night the stop order had filled leaving me with an open long position in the FTSE 100.
+I had an open long position without any stop loss or protection and I had no idea.

 Then I checked the pre-market futures.
 They were all up.
 The spread bettors were calling for the market to open up by 1% percent.

-A few moments later the market opened and sure enough I was up over £1000 from a trade I didn’t even mean to put on.
+A few moments later the market opened for real and sure enough I was up over £1000 from a trade I didn’t even mean to put on.

-I looked at the chart and sold straight away on the open.
-In fact, I sold two lots.
+I looked at the chart and sold straight away on the open, not wanting to push my luck any further.

 The open turned out to be the high of the day and I made another £600 on the way down.

 Selling rallies was a good strategy back then.
-In fact, it was probably the ONLY strategy back then.
+In fact, it was probably the only strategy back then.
+If you tried shorting any move down you usually got chopped up.

 Still, it wasn’t a good feeling.
-I’d been very reckless and had got very lucky.
+I’d been reckless and had got lucky.

 Needless to say, my managers didn’t see the funny side of it either.